Viral hemorrhagic fevers

 Surgical and other procedures

 Preventing viral hemorrhagic fevers, especially in developing nations, presents enormous challenges.
-Many of the social, economic and ecological factors that contribute to the sudden appearance and spread of infectious diseases — war, displacement, destruction of habitat, lack of sanitation and proper medical care — are problems that have no easy or quick solutions.
+Many of the social, economic and ecological factors that contribute to the sudden appearance and spread of infectious diseases — war, displacement, destruction of habitat, lack of sanitation and proper medical care — are problems that have no easy solutions.

 Avoid mosquitoes and ticks